ericliujian/ns3-mmwave-weather/README.md

 This is an extension of the Millicar module with weather(dust/sand) impacts taken into consideration.

 MilliCar is an [ns-3](https://www.nsnam.org "ns-3 Website") module that enables full stack end-to-end simulations in the Vehicle-to-Vehicle (V2V) networks operating in the millimeter wave (mmWave) frequency band.
-We extend it by adding weather impacts into path loss functions.
+We extend it by adding weather impacts(dust/sand) into path loss functions.

 This project is still in progress and will change without notice.